Kidney Stones Treatment in Oxford, MS

 The real problem begins when these kidney stones enter the ureter and block urine from traveling through the ureter to the bladder.
 This blockage caused by the kidney stone becomes very painful and can require surgery if they do not pass on their own.

-If you’re experiencing signs of fecal incontinence in the Oxford area, contact Oxford Urology Associates to schedule an appointment by calling (662) 234-1448.
+If you’re experiencing signs of kidney stones, don’t wait to see a specialist.
+For patients in the Oxford area, the specialists with Oxford Urology Associates are here to help.
+Our urologists are board-certified by the American Board of Urology and utilize the latest technology to effectively treat kidney stones.
+Contact Oxford Urology Associates to schedule an appointment by calling (662) 234-1448.
 We have offices in Oxford, Batesville, New Albany, and Grenada.

 What Are the Symptoms of Kidney Stones?